 The Nobel Prize in Literature 1925 was awarded to George Bernard Shaw "for his work which is marked by both idealism and humanity, its stimulating satire often being infused with a singular poetic beauty."
 George Bernard Shaw received his Nobel Prize one year later, in 1926.

 Today we celebrate this great man's work with a look at his life, career and some truely wonder witty quotes.

 The only man in the world to have won a Nobel Prize for Literature (“Pygmalion”) and an Oscar (for the screenplay of “Pygmalion”), George Bernard Shaw was a rare wit, journalist, author, and iconic Irishman, born on July 26, in 1856.
 He died on November 2, 1950, at the age of 94 while he was working on his next play.

-His life’s work includes over 60 plays, as well as highly esteemed works of journalism, essays, novels and short stories.
+His life’s work includes over 60 plays, as well as highly esteemed works of journalism, essays, novels, and short stories.
 He was also co-founder of the London School of Economics.
-He works engaged on many social issues including education, marriage, religion, government, healthcare, and class privilege.
+His works engaged on many social issues including education, marriage, religion, government, healthcare, and class privilege.

 “Progress is impossible without change, and those who cannot change their minds cannot change anything.”